ajnart/homarr/docs/advanced-configuration/custom-icons.md

 ![firefox_vCMTN5meLp](https://user-images.githubusercontent.com/71191962/170118033-a72ea587-4df0-43dd-8b7e-e0e7bae45dc6.gif)

 ## Adding your own icon(s)
+### 1. Mounting the icon folder
-1. Mount the `/app/public/icons` folder of your docker container.
+Mount the `/app/public/icons` folder of your docker container.

 ![image](https://user-images.githubusercontent.com/71191962/170479022-2f4176c8-9efc-496c-b419-2fc116cc3082.png)

+### 2. Adding custom icons
-2. Add any icon(s) to the folder.
+Add any icon(s) to the folder.
+If you're using unRAID, connect using SMB or (S-)FTP.

+### 3. Restart your docker container
+Currently, a restart of the Homarr container is required to being able to load icons from the frontend.
+Simply restart it after adding your desired icons to the folder.

+### 4. Use your icons for services
-3. Access the icon(s) using `/icons/name.png` or `/icons/name.svg`.
+Access the icon(s) using `/icons/name.png` or `/icons/name.svg`.

 ![image](https://user-images.githubusercontent.com/71191962/170479159-5df02aa0-683a-44f2-bdcf-4f58585655dd.png)